Satya Rani Chadha

-Satya Rani Chadha (1929 ca. - 1 July 2014) was a women's rights activist.
-She is known for launching the anti dowry movement in India in the 1980s together with fellow activist Shahjahan Apa.
+Satya Rani Chadha (1933 ca. – 1 July 2014) was a women's rights activist.
+She is known for launching the anti dowry movement in India in the 1980s together with fellow activist Shahjahan Aapa.
 Both women were mothers whose daughters were killed as a result of dowry disputes, and for decades campaigned for justice and to change dowry practices in India.
 Together they founded Shakti Shalini, a Delhi-based refuge and women's rights organisation and combating dowry-related and gender based violence.
 Chadha is a recipient of the Neerja Bhanot Award.